Shishir441/shishir441.github.io/_pages/about.md

 Additionally, I have professional experience working as an **Applied Machine Learning Student Researcher** at the Fraunhofer Heinrich Hertz Institute. \
 There I worked on dynamic traffic flow forecasting using Graph Neural Networks.

-## 📚 Teaching and Community Contributions
+## 📚 Teaching Experience
+I worked as a part-time lecturer of "Programming in C" course in Cosmos College of Management and Technology for a semester.
+Also, I worked as an IQ and Computer Science tutor for Teacher Service Commission Aspirants through IRA.

 To further contribute to the Machine Learning community, I have a [YouTube](https://www.youtube.com/@borismeinardus) and [Medium](https://medium.com/@boris.meinardus) channel where I publish educational Machine Learning content.